 Mesquite

-Native to North and South America, mesquite is a shrub or tree that can form dense, impenetrable thickets.
+Native to North and South America, mesquite species are shrubs or trees that can form dense, impenetrable thickets.
 Three mesquite species and a mesquite hybrid have been recorded in Queensland.
-Once used for soil stabilisation and as a shade tree around homesteads, mesquite has spread significantly in Queensland.
+They were once used for soil stabilisation and as shade trees around homesteads, but have spread significantly in Queensland.

 Scientific name